lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - a bit set to 1 in the Bitmap indicates that a tile associated with that bit position has been correctly received for that window.
 - a bit set to 0 in the Bitmap indicates that no tile associated with that bit position has been correctly received for that window.

-WINDOW_SIZE determines the size of the Bitmap sent in the SCHC ACK message.

 #### Timers and counters {#MiscTools}